Etiology of Vaginitis

 The most common causes of vaginitis vary by patient age.
 Vulvitis and vulvovaginitis have some of the same causes.

-Foreign bodies (eg, tissue paper) may cause nonspecific vaginitis with a bloody discharge.
+Occasionally, children place small objects into body cavities, including the vagina.
+Such foreign bodies (eg, tissue paper) may cause nonspecific vaginitis with a bloody discharge.

 Sometimes childhood vulvovaginitis is due to infection with a specific pathogen (eg, streptococci, staphylococci, Candida species; occasionally, pinworm).